Midstates Glass Head Coach

 Sports Shieldz Special Teams Coordinator/Wide Receivers Coach

-Recruiting Area: Iowa, Florida, Wisconsin, Missouri, Illinois, Indiana
+Recruiting Areas: Sioux Falls, Iowa, Florida, Wisconsin, Missouri, Illinois, Indiana

 E-mail: Coach Hottle

-Jared Hottle begins his second season coaching with Dakota State football team.
-He will be the team's special teams coordinator as well as wide receivers coach.
+Jared Hottle begins his third season coaching with Dakota State University football team.
+He is be the team's special teams coordinator as well as wide receivers coach.
 Hottle went to Central College where he was a student assistant for the football team assisting with offensive line for a year and defensive backs for three years.
 In addition to coaching duties, he also assisted in coordinating video as well as assisting in both in and out-of-season recruiting for the Dutch.

-Hottle was an Economics and Political Science double major while at Central and is close to earning his Master's from Dakota State University.
+Hottle was an Economics and Political Science double major while at Central.
+He completed his Master's degree in Educational Technology from Dakota State University last December.

 Hottle is a native of Waterloo, Iowa.